16 Effective Ways to Deal With an Ungrateful Adult Child

 Getty Images

 Demonstrate the behaviour you’d like to see by consistently expressing gratitude in your own life.
 Thank your child when they do something helpful, no matter how small.
-Extend this practise to other people as well.
+Extend this practice to other people as well.
 Your example can subtly influence their behaviour and remind them of the importance of appreciation.

 7. Avoid comparisons with siblings or other people.